fujiihiroaki/Dapper.outsidesql/README.md

 ```sql
 /*IF hoge != null*/hoge = /*hoge*/'abc'/*END*/
 ```
-As for the IF comment, in the case of the truth, a part among /*END*/ is estimated as /*IF*/ a condition.
+As for the IF comment, in the case of the true, a part among /*IF*/ and /*END*/ is estimated as condition.
 In the case of the above, partial (hoge = /*hoge*/'abc') surrounded by the IF comment is used only when parameter hoge is not null.
 In addition, ELSE comment is prepared for as processing in case of the false.
-When a condition becomes false, the part which I described after "ELSE" is used.
+When a condition becomes false, the part which describing after "ELSE" is used.
 The ELSE comment is described as follows.
 ```sql
 /*IF hoge != null*/hoge = /*hoge*/'abc'
   -- ELSE hoge is null